Roybie/VL-interpreter/README.md

 - vl -r  (repl mode)

-When a ' is wanted in the string you must replace it with: '\'' (thanks bash)
+In source string mode (-s) when a ' is wanted in the string you must replace it with: '\'' (thanks bash)

 (repl mode can only evaluate single line statements at a time)